• Skip to primary navigation

 White-breasted Nuthatches walk headfirst down the squirrel-proof cylinder, poking their heads in to get a seed or two.

-Carolina Wren pulls out a seed and tosses it, then another and another, and finally flies under the Pacific Yew shrub with a wren-worthy seed.
+Carolina Wren pulls out a seed and tosses it, then another and another, and finally flies under the American Yew with a wren-worthy seed.

 These birds bring me such joy.